SSimonPhd/day-planner/README.md

 # Day Planner

-Create a day planner app with moment.js
+Create a day planner app with javascript, bootstrap, jquery, and moment.js